-Strategic Prevention of mother to child transmission of HIV, Direction 1.5 syphilis and hepatitis major activity 1.5.1 Support FHB sustain universal screening of antenatal mothers for HIV and syphilis and hepatitis B 1.5.2 Develop capacity of STD clinic staff to identify and reduce the unmet family planning needs of KP and the HIV infected cohort.
-1.5.3 Ensure all HIV, syphilis and hepatitis B infected pregnant mothers are initiated on ART according to national guidelines and their new-borns managed according to guidelines 1.5.4 Provide nutrition and social support for HIV infected mothers and families 1.5.5 Introduce screening for hepatitis B for antenatal mothers and develop a screening protocol 1.5.6 Strengthen the PMTCT data sharing with FHB and generate data to improve coverage and case management of pregnant mothers with HIV, syphilis, and hepatitis B and babies born to mothers with these
+Strategic Prevention of mother to child transmission of HIV, Direction 1.5 syphilis and hepatitis major activity 1.5.1 Support FHB sustain universal screening of antenatal mothers for HIV and syphilis 1.5.2 Develop capacity of STD clinic staff to identify and reduce the unmet family planning needs of KP and the HIV infected cohort.
+1.5.3 Ensure all HIV infected pregnant mothers are initiated on ART according to national guidelines and their new-borns managed according to guidelines 1.5.4 Provide nutrition and social support for HIV infected mothers and families 1.5.5 Introduce screening for hep B &C for high risk antenatal mothers and develop a screening tool 1.5.6 Strengthen the PMTCT data sharing with FHB and generate data to improve coverage and case management.

-3.5 Strategy 02: Diagnosis Treatment and Care Services

-Strategic Objective: Provide universal access to HIV/STI diagnosis, and treatment, care and support services for those infected and affected by HIV/STI
+3.5 Strategy 02: Diagnosis Treatment and Care Services Strategic Objective: Provide universal access to HIV/STI diagnosis, and treatment, care and support services for those infected and affected by HIV/STI